 The handle can be removed and stored inside but that leaves you plenty of space for spice containers, cookies or anything else you want to stash in it.
 Overall it’s a fun and practical gadget that adds some extra luxury to your campsite.

 Verdict: A classic fun camping accessory that lets you make your favorite snack wherever you are.
 Also works great on the BBQ.
-Best of all, it’s not expensive.
-It’s only $17 here.
+Best of all, it was not expensive.

 Features At A Glance: